dealien/VR-Camera-Handbook/README.md

 # Overview

-**Please note** that this manual only tells how to operate and organize the Kodak PixPro SP360 4K and contains no information about editing the video.
+**Please note** that this manual only tells how to operate and organize the Kodak PixPro SP360 4K and contains no information about editing videos.

 ## Script Test Area: